sunfounder/arduino_starter_kit/docs/source/2_first_circuit.rst

     :width: 400
     :align: center

-In this lesson, we’re using the R3 Board as a power supply.
+In this lesson, we're using the R3 Board as a power supply.
 Its 5V pin serves as the positive terminal and the GND pin as the negative terminal, supplying a steady 5V to the circuit.

 .. image:: img/2_uno_battery.png
     :width: 500
     :align: center

-However, connecting the power supply’s terminals directly without a load can cause a short circuit, generating heat and potentially causing damage or fire.
+However, connecting the power supply's terminals directly without a load can cause a short circuit, generating heat and potentially causing damage or fire.
 Always include a load, like an LED or resistor, to prevent short circuits.

 .. image:: img/2_short_circuit.png
     :width: 500